unilaiva/unilaiva-songbook/README.md

 hop to the beginning of a new left-side page.
 Suggest a good page brake spot with `\brk`.

+If using measure bars and a measure bar ends at the end of a lyric line, add a measure bar line to *both* the end of the line and the beginning of the next one (if one exists).

 Tentative TODO
 --------------